 Therapy for Trauma

-~ A reduction of symptoms (i.e. panic attacks, flashbacks, nightmares, intrusive memories / thoughts, anxiety, avoidance, or grief.
+A reduction of reactive experiences (i.e. panic attacks, flashbacks, nightmares, intrusive memories / thoughts, anxiety, avoidance, or grief).

-~ Increased connection with self.
-Following a traumatic event, some people disconnect from their bodies.
-EMDR can help restore connection between mind and body.
+Increased connection with self.
+Following a traumatic event, some feel disconnected themselves.
+Therapy can help you restore and find deeper connection.

-~ More control.
+More control.
 The past should feel as if it is in the past.
-While EMDR will not remove your memories, you can expect less sensitivity and reactivity.
+While therapy will not take away your traumatic memories, you can expect less sensitivity and reactivity.
 You should feel as if you are more “in the driver’s seat”.

-Treating trauma is complicated, challenging, deeply personal, and never one size fits all.
-Each person is different.
-Counseling is about doing what feels right for you.
-Some people feel the need to revisit their experiences to heal.
+Every person is different.
+Therapy is about doing what feels right for you.
+Some people feel the need to revisit their experiences.
 But you may not feel this way.
-Counseling doesn’t always mean processing all the details.
-It is possible to progress through treatment and experience healing with EMDR and without having to share your entire story
+Therapy doesn’t always mean processing all the details.
+It is possible to progress through treatment and experience relief without having to share your entire story.